 Oxford Textbook of Palliative Nursing

-Over the last decade there have been an increasing number of papers relevant to palliative care being published in more diverse journals.
+There is an increasing number of papers relevant to palliative care being published in more diverse journals.

 Getting access to journals is not always easy.
 Some organisations or workplaces have subscriptions, with access via hard copy or via electronic access.
 Nurses who are studying at university will have access via the library there.
 University and Hospital librarians are a great resource and can help with searching for articles.